 1 crown of broccoli, cut into small pieces

-4 boneless, skinless chicken cutlets (the thinly sliced variety), diced into small cube-sized pieces
+4 boneless, skinless chicken cutlets (the thinly sliced variety), diced into small cube-sized pieces1/2 onion, diced into small pieces

 2 cloves of garlic, minced